SignPath/documentation/docs/crypto-providers/macos.md

 See [SignPath Crypto Providers](/crypto-providers/#crypto-provider-configuration) for general configuration options.

-### Background
+## Usage

-macOS allows CryptoTokenKit extensions to be registered in the system.
-Through these extensions, key material and certificates can be provided.
-An extension is only available while the application that provides the extension is running.
-Therefore, before calling signing tools like `codesign`, the `SignPathCryptoTokenKit.app` needs to be started.
+### General usage

-### Usage
+#### Enable the CryptoTokenKit extension

-The `SignPathCryptoTokenKit.app` application loads all available certificates for the given parameters and makes them avaialble in the macOS keychain through a CryptoTokenKit extension.
-The application supports the following parameters (all of them are optional):
+Start the `SignPathCryptoTokenKit.app` application to load certificates into the macOS keychain through a CryptoTokenKit extension.
+The application supports the following parameters (all optional):

 | Parameter               | Value                        | Default                       | Description
 |-------------------------|------------------------------|-------------------------------|---------------------------------------